lettier/lettier.github.io/posts/2017-10-23-animation-purescript-cpp-sfml.markdown

   transformableSetScale    fgShape' scaleTemp scaleTemp
 ```

-Our animation works by only operating on the foreground image while leaving the background image in state it was
+Our animation works by only operating on the foreground image while leaving the background image in the state it
-last in before we flipped it from foreground to background.
+was in just before we flipped it from foreground to background.
 The number 34 was found through trial and error.
 Once the scale reaches 34 or greater, we make the foreground image the background image and vice versa.

 Before we render the images to the screen, we update the rotation and scale of the foreground shape/image.